How to get a Flight Upgrade with Frequent Flyer Points

 Flying Business or First class is a much more pleasant way to fly… but it can also be very expensive.
 If you’re stuck in cattle class, though, don’t worry!
-There are numerous ways to get a flight upgrade and enjoy all the bells and whistles of the pointy-end on your next flight.
+There are numerous ways to upgrade with points and enjoy all the bells and whistles of the pointy-end on your next flight.

 Upgrade with frequent flyer points

 Upgrading is one of the best ways to redeem your hard-earned frequent flyer points.
-But, upgrades are subject to availability so there’s a few things you need to do to ensure you’re in with a chance.
+But point upgrades are subject to availability, so there’s a few things you need to do to ensure you’re in with a chance.
 The actual process of upgrading with frequent flyer points varies from airline to airline, but most carriers will confirm your upgrade and deduct the points from your account immediately.

-Most airlines will confirm your flight upgrade request instantly if there’s a reward seat in the higher cabin class on your flight.
+Most airlines will confirm your points upgrade request instantly if there’s a reward seat in the higher cabin class on your flight.
 This system is used by Virgin Australia, Singapore Airlines, Cathay Pacific, Emirates, Thai Airways and American Airlines, to name a few.
-Qantas also uses this system, but only for domestic flights within Australia.
+Qantas also uses this system when you upgrade with points, but only for domestic flights within Australia.

 The Qantas International Upgrade “Lottery”

 Qantas uses a “lottery” system for international flight upgrades.
 You may submit a points upgrade request any time after booking, but you’ll only find out if you were successful a few days before the flight.

 Qantas will approve point upgrade requests if there are still vacant seats available in the premium cabin.
 So if the flight is empty in Business class, for example, it’s likely your request for a Business upgrade will be approved.
 If the flight is fully booked, you’re unfortunately out of luck.